Quick answer

 Can my child help make the music with Sleepytale?

-Music Made for Bedtime, Not Just Play
+Music Made for Your Child, Not for Everyone

 Looking for more sleepytale vs competitors?